 “Use the drops?”
 Franks asked.

 Franks sunk back down; stepped back.
-He acted suddenly distracted, as he usually became after a tick or two in Nathan’s company.
+He acted suddenly distracted, as he usually became after a tick or half in Nathan’s company.
 Looking around and rubbing the back of his neck, Franks asked, “Need an SC?”